iotvl/mobile_development/README.md

 # Mobile Development
-Mobile development on Android for univercity project
+Mobile development on Android for univercity project!